 The hon.
 Gentleman will have heard at the beginning of my statement of my deep concern about what happened to Jamal Khashoggi and what has been revealed.
 We need to ensure that we get absolutely to the truth of what happened.
 The original proposal was that Secretary of State would attend that event, and we have been very clear: it was right that we decided that there would be no ministerial attendance.

-The west midlands and the town of Redditch is creating new businesses at a record rate due to our innovative and creative entrepreneurs.
+The west midlands and the town of Redditch are creating new businesses at a record rate due to our innovative and creative entrepreneurs.
 Will the Prime Minister confirm to the House that she continues to strain every sinew to ensure their future prosperity?

 Yes, I am happy to give that reassurance to my hon.
 Friend.
 Not only in relation to our negotiations with the European Union, but in relation to our modern industrial strategy, we are ensuring that we are a great place or one of the best places in the world to set up and grow a business.